Mets3D/botw-asset-import/README.md

 - Focus Asset (bpy.ops.asset.focus_asset): Supports Collection and Action assets.
 When a Collection asset is selected, this will isolate that collection, and frame the viewport to its objects.
 With an Action, it will only work when there is an active armature object, and it will assign the action, set the scene's frame range, and focus the camera on the rig's visible child objects.
 Handy in combination with the next operator, especially if you use Blender's "Lock Camera to View" option.
 - Thumbnail From Viewport (bpy.ops.asset.thumbnail_from_viewport): Makes a viewport snapshot and assigns it as the thumbnail of the active asset.
 Overlays will be disabled, but it's up to you to enter rendered view if you want to.
 Transparent pixels will be cropped, and the resolution is capped at 256 (by scaling it down if needed) which is Blender's hard limit for asset thumbnails.
 - Crop Asset Thumbnails (bpy.ops.asset.crop_asset_thumbnails): Crops transparent pixels out of the selected assets' thumbnails.
-- BotW: Auto-import .seanim: Loops over all visible armatures in the scene, and import all matching animations found in the directory specified in the add-on preferences.
+- BotW: Auto-import .seanim: Loops over all visible or just the selected BotW armatures in the scene, and import all matching animations found in the directory specified in the add-on preferences.

 ### .seanim importer
-The add-on also includes a modified version of the .seanim importer by [SE2DEV](https://github.com/SE2Dev).
+The add-on also includes a modified version of the [.seanim importer](https://github.com/SE2Dev/io_anim_seanim) by [SE2DEV](https://github.com/SE2Dev).
 The following modifications were made:
 - Clean up unnecessary keyframes, to shrink the amount of data stored on disk by about half, in the case of these baked game animations.
 - Create a root bone on import as this is for some reason not imported with the .fbx files (the object is considered the root, which is dumb).
 - Change the animation of the root bone by 90 degrees on X. It's unclear to me if this is related to the previous issue, but creating the root bone with different rotation doesn't matter.
 It just imports with a constant 90 degree offset on the root bone.
 - If any scaling is applied on any animation of the armature being imported on, the children of that bone will have scale inheritance disabled.
 This results in correct looking animations.
 An example of this is animals breathing, where the upper spine bone would be scaled, which obviously shouldn't propagate to the head or front legs.
+- It will print when trying to import animation for a bone which doesn't exist.
+This can only happen if you selected the wrong skeleton.

+Note that a few characters might be re-using animations of other characters, so they won't be touched by the Auto-import operation, which means the missing root bone for them won't be created.
+For these cases, either manually import an animation with these armatures selected, or just create the root bone yourself, as you see them on the fixed armatures.

+### Shading
+To create the shaders included in this add-on, I initially followed this excellent [BotW shader tutorial series by Thejudsub](https://www.youtube.com/watch?v=Sb3CRU2DufU).
+I re-structured the nodes, added support for many other shader types such as non-cel-shaded environment props, glowing weapons with scrolling emissions, posable eyes, and so on.
+I also added support for a point light, figured out how to package it all up in a way that's easily re-usable, and used Attribute nodes instead of Drivers, to improve performance in complex scenes by about 100x.
+(Drivers in shader nodes are very bad for performance.)

 ### How the automatic shader set-up works